IHE/ITI.mCSD/input/pagecontent/ITI-90.md

 more details.

-A Care Services Selective Supplier shall implement the parameters described below.
+A Care Services Selective Supplier shall implement the parameters described below for the mCSD resources it supports.
 A Care Services Selective Supplier may choose to support additional query parameters beyond the subset listed below.
 Any additional query parameters supported shall be supported according to the core FHIR specification.